JessicaDeCunha/Shopify_Data_Science/README.md

 Solely looking at the AOV can be misleading as it will only give you a partial picture of the customers purchase behavior.
 The AOV can be a helpful metric as it determines the mean of the data, however, it is crucial to also consider the median (the middle value of all orders) and the mode (the most frequently occuring order value) of the data to be able to formulate insights.

-The problem with this metric is that it takes the average order amount and divides it by the amount of rows in the dataframe.
-This will cause outliers for transactions that contain more items, thus skewing the initial analysis report.
+1. The problem with this metric in this case is that it takes the average order amount and divides it by the amount of rows in the dataframe.
+This will cause outliers for transactions that contain mulitple items, thus skewing the initial analysis report.
 This metric does not consider how many items were purchased in each transaction.
 To resolve this problem we need to sum all order amounts and divide by the quantity of items in the order.
-In this way, we are calculating the average price of sneakers selling by Shopify's partners.
+This way, we are calculating the average price of sneakers selling by Shopify's partners.

 ## Question 2:
 ### For this question you’ll need to use SQL.
 Follow this link to access the data set required for the challenge.
 Please use queries to answer the following questions.
 Paste your queries along with your final numerical answers below.